Pardis and Frank Stitt Retreat to Their Alabama Farm

 Everyone needs a happy place.
 That destination where we go—whether mentally or physically—for a reprieve from the everyday, where we hit the pause button on our routines, where we retreat, relax, and get centered again.

-Tuesday through Saturday, almost fifty-two weeks a year, Frank and Pardis Stitt oversee their four restaurants: Highlands Bar and Grill, Chez Fonfon, Bottega, and Bottega Café.
+Tuesday through Saturday, almost fifty-two weeks a year, Frank and Pardis Stitt oversee their four Birmingham restaurants: Highlands Bar and Grill, Chez Fonfon, Bottega, and Bottega Café.
 Hallmarks for the establishments include not only exceptional French and Italian cuisines with a Southern fingerprint, but gracious hospitality and a level of service that sets the bar for all others.
 But when given more than thirty-six hours that are obligation-free, the pair is likely to pack up a few necessities and hit the road for Paradise.

 “The farm has definitely become a respite from the city—it takes me a few minutes to calm down after I arrive, but once I do, I’m happy to stay,” says Pardis with an exhalation that bears witness to her contentment here.
-“There are so many aspects of the farm I love—harvesting vegetables, cutting flowers, being a passenger on one of Frank’s wild ‘mule’ rides.”

-For Chef Stitt, who grew up in North Alabama, being at the farm connects him with his past, completing a circle of sorts.
-“It is this coming back to what I grew up with, as a city boy from Cullman, where just two miles outside of town was the farm my grandparents farmed, which was very much a wonderful working farm.
+For Frank, who grew up in North Alabama, being at the farm connects him with his past, completing a circle of sorts.
+“It is this coming back to what I grew up with, as a city boy from Cullman, where just two miles outside of town was the farm my grandparents farmed, which was a wonderful working farm.
 Where my grandfather plowed with mules and had a jersey cow and bees and orchards.
 I would pick strawberries, which they raised for a cash crop.”
 His face softens with the memory, and he adds, “There is this kind of coming back, as a person, as a cook, as a man who had that in his childhood and kind of returns.”

 Naturally, restaurant life takes up the majority of the Stitts’ time, and keeping a farm running is no small task.
 Freddy Villar is Paradise Farm’s farm manager.
 Like Frank, Freddy grew up around horses with a grandmother who raised chickens and most of the family’s vegetables.
 But it was Freddy’s prowess with polo horses that originally endeared him to Frank.
 Hailing from the Dominican Republic, Villar was a professional groom and then polo player himself.
-The two met when Freddy was working at the Birmingham Polo Club where he trained Stitt and a few other players.
+The two met when Freddy was working at the Birmingham Polo Club, where he trained Stitt and a few other players.
 Some years later, Frank was able to convince him to move to Paradise Farm full time.

 Watching the two work together in the ring, it becomes clear that their relationship is unique.
 “I like to say Freddy is like The Buddha,” says Frank.
 “He has a calm purposefulness.
 I have never seen him be negative or bitter or anything other than accepting and kind of ‘Let’s make it happen.’”